StarSovu/AnimalCrossing/README.md

 island id- characterid - outfitid - visible (0/1)

 On the index.html site it is checked if user is logged in or not.
 If not, login and register possibilities are shown.
 Before login users need to register.
-Role 'admin' role is given directly in SQL, not by this application.
+For user named 'admin' role 'admin' role is given directly in SQL, not by this application.
 Users automatically are given 'user' role.
 When registering it is checked that the username does not yet exists.

 After login user is directed to user's welcome page.
 From there user follows links to be able to view, create and edit their own islands.